captionpoint/captionpoint-plays/THE-ROOMMATE.md

 phone rings
 ---
 ## ANSWERING MACHINE:
-Hili, you've reached
+Hiii, you’ve reached
 Sharon,
 ---
-I'm so sorry I can't come to the phone right now
+I’m so sorry I can’t come to the phone right now
 ---
 but leave me a message at the beep!
 ---
 Have a great day!
 ---
-## SHARON'S SON:
+## SHARON’S SON:
 Mom.
 Hey.
 ---
-It's me.
+It’s me.
 ---
 You home?
 ---
-Haven't heard from you in a while.
+Haven’t heard from you in a while.
 ---
-I mean that's cool,
+I mean that’s cool,
 ---
 you must be Doing Things
 ---
-so that's awesome!
+so that’s awesome!
 ---
 But
 ---